 At the end of Main Street is the beach and a car park with toilets.
 Further along the coastal path you will come to a large expanse of deserted beach stretching all the way to Shell Bay Caravan Park.
 This is a great beach walk at low tide.

 If you are not feeling energetic then a walk along the beach at Lower Largo is recommended back towards the Crusoe Hotel and the harbour.

-End your Day Out with Dinner at the Castaway Restaurant
+End your Day Out with Dinner at the Crusoe Hotel

-Why not end your day out by dining in the evening at the Castaway Restaurant in the Crusoe Hotel with A la Carte Menu and fresh locally sourced ingredients.
+Why not end your day out by dining in the evening at the Crusoe Hotel with A la Carte Menu and fresh locally sourced ingredients.
 Click on this link for more details.